fujidana/vscode-spec-data/README.md

 - __Code folding__ (`spec-data` and `dppmca` only)
 - __Preview__
   - motor positions just before a scan in a table view (`spec-data` only)
-  - scan data depicted in a graphical and interactive graph, powered by [Plotly.js](https://plotly.com/javascript/).
-A user can select a pair of columns to be drawn.
+  - Data shown in a line plot, heatmap, or contour plot.
+This feature is powered by [Plotly.js](https://plotly.com/javascript/).
   - scroll sync between an editor and a preview

 ![screenshot](resources/screenshot.png)